node-class-may-2023/ComIT_Node/git.md

 * By executing **git add** we add the documents that we want to **commit**

 ### Git commit
-* This command record changes to the repository
+* This command records changes to the repository
 * When we commit one or many files we create a new version of our project
 * To know what changed over time it's a good practice to write a descriptive message
 * Now we can commit our changes running **git commit -m 'Commit message'**